The Complete Guide to Water Taxis (Taxi Boats) in Wallis and Futuna

 What to Take With You

-Note that snorkelling gear is not included in taxi boats, so you'll either need to hire some or bring your own.
+Note that snorkelling gear is not included in taxi boats, so you'll either need to hire some (see The Best Snorkelling in Wallis & Futuna) or bring your own.

 The Best Taxi Boat Operators in Wallis and Futuna